sdeleuze/website/content/posts/introducing-kotlin-wasm.md

 ![](/images/wasmio23/slide39.png)

-This is for now just an idea, but my bet is that it could be possible to evolve Compose for Web which is currently designed as a frontend framework, to a full stack one.
+This is, for now, just an idea, but my bet is that it could be possible to evolve Compose for Web, which is currently designed as a frontend framework, to a full-stack one.
 I would even say to a server-side first one.

 In a sense, it would be Kotlin/Wasm reinterpretation of modern [Jamstack](https://jamstack.org/) solutions we see in the JavaScript world, providing a unified backend + frontend web framework.